weensy/weensy.co/content/blog/responsive-sheet/index.md

 ---
 title: Responsive sheet
 date: "2019-10-27"
-tags: [Devlog, excel, responsive, document]
+tags: [excel, responsive, document]
 thumbnail: ./Screen Shot 2019-10-27 at 15.08.17.png
 description: I usually writing documents on Excel.
 And they almost don't fill the width of sheet.
 So, I made this.
+idx: ture
 ---

 ## I don't want to always look to the left when reading a document